gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 {{% figure src="tristate-inverter.png" width="900px" caption="Diagram showing how a tri-state converter can be made by combining the MOSFETs from a inverter and transmission gate into a single \"totem pole\" arrangement." %}}

+### Pass Transistor Logic (PTL)

+Pass transistor logic (PTL) is a form of logic design in where transistors are used to connect the input directly to the output -- to reduce the number of transistor required to implement the logic.
+CMOS logic always uses the input to switch the output to either the positive rail or ground.
+PTL on the other hand eliminates some of the transistors that would be required in CMOS logic by allowing the transistors to connect the input directly to the output (instead of connecting the output to the rails).
+The disadvantage of doing this is that the output voltage reduces through each stage[^bib-wikipedia-ptl].

+[Transmission gates](/electronics/components/analogue-switches-transmission-gates/#transmission-gates) are used frequently in the design of PTL logic as a way of switching the input to the output.

 ### Comparison